spiderxm/blog-app/content/blogs/final-evaluation-gsoc-2021.md

 I am very thankful to my mentors [Ali Razmjoo](https://github.com/Ali-Razmjoo) and [Dhiren Serai](https://github.com/dhirensr).
 Without them, the work never would have been this joyful and rewarding.
 Both were always available to answer my questions on time.
 I love the OWASP community for its welcoming and enthusiastic nature.
-Finally, thanks to the GSoC program, without which, I wouldn’t be a part of this awesome project and gain this memorable experience.
-I am thankful to them for creating this kind of opportunity for students.
-I am grateful and love to contribute more in open source.
+They have been very supportive and understanding and they are always open to newer ideas.
 Final thanks to Google for organizing this amazing program.
 I feel GSoC made it easier for me to get started with open source contributions.
 It was a great lesson on how projects are built and maintained with great quality.
 I am excited to continue contributing to the open-source community.

 ## Singing off

-So with this I am done with my blog post for GSoC evaluation.
+So with this, I am done with my blog post for GSoC evaluation.
 But the journey will go on.
-I will continue to contribute in the project after the GSoC as well and all the bugs if occurs.
+I will continue to contribute to the project after the GSoC as well.
 Work on code reviews and new features.
-Now, I will come back with new update in my project if I got a chance.
+Now, I will come back with new updates in my project if I got a chance.

-Bye